project-fifo/docs/general/rightmanagement.rst

 Actions are what happens when a trigger is created, the special term ``$`` in the trigger will replaced with the element provided by the event.

 role_grant
     Grants a triggers automatically grant a permission to a *Role*.
-The elements provided for this tirgger are:
+The elements provided for this trigger are:

     target
         the uuid of the *Role* to grant to.